Lucia F. Jacobs

 We also study behavior in the flesh - specifically, the wild squirrels on the Berkeley campus.
 Our behavioral economic analyses of squirrel foraging - their eat or cache decisions, the creation of annual cache maps - serves as a paradigm to understand memory and decision processes in semi-natural habitats, e.g., an introduced squirrel species living in an urban park.
 We are currently funded by the Army Research Office in a 5-year MURI grant with engineers, neuroscientists and mathematicians to model the development and expression of cognition and decision processes squirrels, to inform the blue sky goal of creating the world’s first robotic squirrel.

-Jacobs L.F. (in press, 2021) How the evolution of air breathing shaped hippocampal function.
+Jacobs L.F (in press, 2021) How the evolution of air breathing shaped hippocampal function.
 Philosophical Transactions of the Royal Society B. Special issue on evolution and neuroscience, Ed.
 Paul Cisek

 Hunt NH, Jinn J, Jacobs LF, Full RJ (2021) Acrobatic squirrels learn to leap and land on tree branches without falling.
 Science 373:697–700. https://doi.org/10.1126/science.abe5753